danintel/sawtooth-faq/sawtooth.rst

 Are there any example applications based on Sawtooth?
 -----------------------------------------------------
-A example application that impliments a simple wallet application: https://github.com/askmish/sawtooth-simplewallet
+* A example application that implements a simple wallet application: https://github.com/askmish/sawtooth-simplewallet
-A more complex example that implements a supply chain example and demostrates many of the key concepts behind the implementation of a complete aswtooth application: https://github.com/hyperledger/sawtooth-supply-chain An example application that shows how to  exchange quantities of customized "Assets" with other users on the blockchain: https://github.com/hyperledger/sawtooth-marketplace
+* A more complex example that implements a supply chain example and demonstrates many of the key concepts behind the implementation of a complete Sawtooth application: https://github.com/hyperledger/sawtooth-supply-chain
+* An example application that shows how to  exchange quantities of customized "Assets" with other users on the blockchain: https://github.com/hyperledger/sawtooth-marketplace

 What is the difference between Hyperledger and Sawtooth?
 --------------------------------------------------------
-* Sawtooth (or Hyperledger Sawtooth) is blockchain software initially contributed by Intel Corporation and now maintianed by the Sawtooth community.
-Sawtooth does not have to be deployed on Intel hardware; however, Sawtooth does include the optional PoET consensus module, which uses Intel SGX to provide an efficient, byzanteen fault tolerant consensus mechanism that does nto rely on expensive and inefficient mining algorithms.
+* Sawtooth (or Hyperledger Sawtooth) is blockchain software initially contributed by Intel Corporation and now maintained by the Sawtooth community.
+Sawtooth does not have to be deployed on Intel hardware; however, Sawtooth does include the optional PoET consensus module, which uses Intel SGX to provide an efficient, Byzantine Fault Tolerant consensus mechanism that does not rely on expensive and inefficient mining algorithms.
 See https://www.hyperledger.org/projects/sawtooth
 * Hyperledger is a consortium that includes Sawtooth as well as other blockchain implemntations.
 "Hyperledger is an open source collaborative effort created to advance cross-industry blockchain technologies.
 It is a global collaboration, hosted by The Linux Foundation" See https://www.hyperledger.org/.

 What is the difference between Hyperledger Sawtooth and Hyperledger Fabric?